Annotated HHMI Gilliam Career Statement

 Collectively, these experiences have shaped how I think about diversity in STEM and how much remains to be accomplished.
 I am endlessly thankful for the open-minded support of my mentor, Maria.
 Whenever I come to her to let her know about another outreach endeavor I want to take on, she enthusiastically supports me and respects that science is about much more than just lab work.
 I am also grateful for the support of my department leadership and administration, who are deeply knowledgeable about the resources here at Harvard and happy to connect me to information that answers the barrage of questions I always have.
 With support from the HHMI Gilliam Fellowship and its community of fellows and leaders, I will continue to advocate for those who are historically underrepresented in academia.
 I will accomplish this advocacy through mentoring undergraduate students, engaging in community outreach, and working to create a truly nurturing environment in academia for everyone.
 I hope to pursue these in conjunction with the Gilliam leadership structure, especially as it provides amazing resources to facilitate conversations and initiatives with my own PI here to start making big changes within our department.
 Providing students with the opportunity to gain insight into opaque application processes, learn bench techniques, and work closely with mentors is crucial to diversifying and ultimately revolutionizing ideologies within research.
 I will continue to work tirelessly for inclusion and representation whether or not I receive this fellowship, but I know that I would benefit tremendously from Gilliam's world-renowned training resources as well as the momentum for change that funding can provide.
 Thank you for your support of underrepresented scientists everywhere, and I hope we get the chance to work together in the future in the fight for a more diverse and welcoming academic scientific ecosystem.

-Second, it makes a direct case for why the Gilliam specifically.
-I didn't just say "please give me this fellowship."
-I said I'd do this work whether or not I received the fellowship, but the fellowship's training resources and community would make the work more effective.
-That framing matters because it shows I'm motivated by the mission, not just the money.
+It also makes a direct case for why the Gilliam in particular.
+I told the committee I'd keep doing this work whether or not I received the fellowship, but that the fellowship's training resources and community would make the work better.
+That framing matters because it shows I'm chasing the mission, not just the funding.

 What I'd Do Differently Now

-I would tighten the language in places.
-There are phrases here like "endlessly thankful" and "world-renowned" that I'd edit toward something more concrete now.
-The advice I give my own coaching clients is to avoid any phrase that could appear in someone else's essay.
-When everyone says "endlessly thankful," the phrase loses meaning.
+Looking back, I'd tighten the language.
+There are phrases here ("endlessly thankful," "world-renowned") I'd replace with something more concrete now.
+The advice I give my own coaching clients is to avoid phrases that could appear in someone else's essay.
+When everyone says "endlessly thankful," it stops meaning anything.

-I would also make the Career Statement a bit shorter.
-The two-page limit gave me room to be thorough, and I used almost all of it.
-But I probably could have cut 15-20% and made the essay stronger.
-Denser writing is almost always better in fellowship applications.
+I'd also cut about 15% of the words.
+The two-page limit gave me room to be thorough and I used almost all of it, but density is almost always better in fellowship writing.

-One thing I wouldn't change: the opening story.
-Some coaching clients ask if they're being too vulnerable or too personal in their statements.
-My answer is almost always no. Authenticity resonates, and the fellowship committee is reading hundreds of applications.
-A specific, true, emotionally honest opening is one of the best ways to be memorable.
+What I wouldn't change is the opening.
+Some of my coaching clients ask whether they're being too vulnerable in their statements.
+My answer is almost always no. The fellowship committee reads hundreds of essays.
+A specific, true, emotionally honest opening is one of the best ways to be remembered.

 Working on your own Gilliam Career Statement and want feedback?
 I offer one-on-one fellowship coaching specifically for applicants like you.
 Also see my complete guide to the HHMI Gilliam Fellowship for more context on the full application.